 2. Greens For Digestion

-All of those leafy vegetables you add in your salads not only provide heaps of vitamins, minerals, phytonutrients, and antioxidants but a lot of fiber, too.
+All of those leafy vegetables you add in your salads not only provide heaps of vitamins, minerals, phytonutrients, and antioxidants but also contain a lot of fiber, too.
 A cup of collard greens, for example, has seven grams of fiber, while a cup of cooked kale has about five grams.

-Remember, greens also go well in a salad, but you can also try adding a couple handfuls to your morning smoothie, to a stir-fry, stew, soup, or stuffed in a sandwich.
+Remember, greens also go well in a salad, but you can also try adding a couple of handfuls to your morning smoothie, to a stir-fry, stew, soup, or stuffed in a sandwich.